 Rattan needs to be sorted for rattan materials that can be bent or rattan materials that should be split to be used for weaving, such as caning or other types of weaving.

-You can watch our video to know how to bend rattan materials,
+You can watch our video to learn how to bend rattan materials,

 Depending on the supplier, the rattan also needs to be cut into sizes so that the sizes can be bundled and sold to the weavers to weave or manufacture into products.